 Assessors shall be eligible to vote in Board matters after taking the oath of office.
-It is recommended that the 40-hour Assessor certification course be completed if practical prior to the oath taking.
+It is recommended that the 40-hour, Certification for Assessors course be completed if practical prior to the oath taking.

-Orientation to the department for newly appointed Assessors shall be conducted within the department by the Chief Appraiser or his designee within the first 30 days within such appointment.
+Orientation to the Department for newly appointed assessors shall be conducted within the Department by the chief appraiser or his designee within the first 30 days within such appointment.

-The orientation will include an overview of the function and organization of the department, its personnel and policies and the relationship to the department and the rest of the county government.
+The orientation will include an overview of the function and organization of the Department, its personnel and policies and the relationship to the Department and the rest of the County Government.

-A copy of this policy manual shall be provided initially as a part of this training.
+A copy of this Policy Manual shall be provided initially as a part of this training.